Skip to content

 • first_party_uuid: Site-specific identifier (UUID) for user; used in loyalty analytics (new vs returning)

-Parse.ly has also exposed the ability to disable the tracking of ip_address on a per-visitor basis when using our standard javascript tracker.
-This can be especially useful with maintaining GDPR compliance.
+Parse.ly can also be configured so as to disable the tracking of ip_address on a per-visitor basis when using our standard javascript tracker.

 What does disabling ip address tracking mean?

-When you disable ip_address tracking for a specific site, Site ID, or visitor we perform a hashing algorithm on the original ip address that removes any personal information while maintaining enough information to perform reasonably accurate geographic segmentation.
+When you disable ip_address tracking for a specific site, Site ID, or visitor, we perform a hashing algorithm on the original ip address before storing it in our system and thus we do not store the full IP address.
+We do store enough information from the IP address to perform approximate geographic segmentation as part of our services.

 Effect of disabling ip_address

-Disabling ip_address prevents bot detection and blocking actions Parse.ly may take, but may lead to better compliance with strict privacy policies that consider IP addresses to be personal information.
+Disabling ip_address prevents bot detection and blocking actions Parse.ly may take, but may also provide greater privacy for site visitors.

 Disabling ip_address may make our geographic segmentation feature slightly less accurate.
 Geographic segmentation is most often used with our audience segmentation feature.